-HUBwatch: The HUBwatch configuration can be done over the network or via a TCP/IP SLIP connection to the DEChub Out of Band Management (OBM) Port.
-HUBwatch selects the hub channel to which the Brouter LAN backplane interface is attached.
+HUBwatch: HUBwatch selects the hub channel to which the Brouter LAN backplane interface is attached.
 HUBwatch also displays an icon of the Brouter within a display of the hub slot configuration.
-By clicking on the icon, the user can launch the Bridge Router software command line interface.
+By clicking on the icon, the user can launch the Distributed Routing software command line interface.
+Configuration and monitoring using HUBwatch can be done over the network or via a TCP/IP SLIP connection to the DEChub Out of Band Management (OBM) Port.